PozoleVerde/Project_Euler_Solutions/README.md

 # Project_Euler_Solutions
+DESCRIPTION:
   These are my attempts at solving project Euler problems.

+RUNNING IT:
   To run the programs on ubuntu 17.10:

     <code>gcc -o executibleName problemx.c </code>

     <code> ./executibleName </code>

+To run the programs on windows:

+DISCLAIMER:
 While there are many languages I could have chosen to solve these problems, I decided to use C.
 This is not because of efficiency or preference.
 This is because I am currently a student and am learning the language.
 While my code may look primitive and unstructured it is my best attempt with the current knowledge and research of libraries i have.